-Well Susceptibility is a tool used by the EPD to compare all the public water systems in the state.
-EPD guidelines state that wells within the PP's control zone are considered medium susceptibility.
+Well susceptibility is a tool used by the EPD to compare all the public water systems in the state.
+EPD guidelines state that wells with PP's located in the control zone are considered medium susceptibility.

 Why are there contaminants in my drinking water?